07947613070

 Q. IS PHOTOGRAPHY WELCOMED AT MERTON REGISTER OFFICE?

-A. Yes, the venue is photographer friendly.
-Your photographer is generally allowed to move around during the ceremony to get the best shots of your vows and rings exchange.
-I always make sure I introduce myself to the registrar beforehand to reassure them that I will be discreet and observe the occasion.
+A. Yes, the venue is photographer-friendly.
+Your photographer can generally move around during the ceremony to get the best shots of your vows and ring exchange.
+I always ensure I introduce myself to the registrar beforehand to reassure them that I will be discreet and observe the occasion.

-Q. IS THERE DISABLED ACCESS & FACILITIES AT MORDEN PARK HOUSE?
+Q. ARE THERE DISABLED ACCESS & FACILITIES AT MORDEN PARK HOUSE?

 A. Yes, there is access for guests with mobility problems.
-There is a lift to all floors located through the back door to the reception area, and a fully accessible toilet suitable for wheelchairs.
+There is a lift to all floors through the reception area’s back door and a fully accessible toilet suitable for wheelchairs.
 There is step-free access to all the ceremony rooms.
 Blue Badge holders only are allowed to park within the venue grounds.

 Q. IS CONFETTI ALLOWED AFTERWARDS FOR A PHOTO SEQUENCE?

-A. Your guests are allowed to throw biodegradable confetti after your wedding outside the front door.
+A. Your guests can throw biodegradable confetti outside the front door after your wedding.
 Confetti is not permitted inside the building or in the Gazebo area.
 A few minutes after your ceremony is allowed for this.

 Q. IS THERE AN OPTION FOR A DRINKS RECEPTION AFTER OUR MARRIAGE CEREMONY?

 A. There is an option for the drinks reception when using the outdoor gazebo for your wedding.
-It is for 2 hours from the beginning of your ceremony and includes one or two drinks/person for up to 100 guests.
+It is 2 hours from the beginning of your ceremony and includes one or two drinks per person for up to 100 guests.
 They charge for this in addition to your ceremony fee.

 The guests throw confetti over couple outside Merton Register Office